top of page

 There are multiple online resources for learning about the different communication options such as listening and spoken language, ASL, cued speech, and total communication.
 Below are a few resources to help you start learning.
+IL Sound Beginnings believes that each family has the right to learn all of their options and choose the one that works best for them, the Hands & Voices motto "What works for your child is what makes the choice right" holds true here.

 American Sign Language (ASL)